Comparing combinatorial models of moduli space and their compactifications

 \subsubsection{Explicit computations of the homology of moduli spaces}

-We will see that combinatorial models provide cell decompositions for moduli space.
-This make an explicit computation of the (co)homology of moduli space using cellular (co)homology possible.
-Instead of studying $\cM_g(n,m)$, it turns out to be more convenient to study the closely related moduli space $\cM^{1,n}_g$ of surfaces of genus $g$ with one parametrized boundary component and permutable $n$ punctures.
+Combinatorial models provide cell decompositions for moduli spaces, allowing for explicit computations of the (co)homology groups of moduli spaces using cellular (co)homology.
+Instead of studying $\cM_g(n,m)$, it is more convenient to study the closely related moduli space $\cM^{1,n}_g$ of surfaces of genus $g$ with one parametrized boundary component and $n$ permutable punctures.
 There are variations of $\Rad$ and $\MFatad$ that are models for $\cM^{1,n}_g$.

-Simultaneously, much is known about the homology of $\cM_g^{1,n}$ and much is unknown about it.
-In particular, Harer stability tells us $H_*(\cM_g^{1,n})$ stabilizes as $g \to \infty$ or $n \to \infty$ \cite{Harer_stable, wahlmcg} and the Madsen-Weiss theorem allows you to compute the stable homology with field coefficients \cite{MadsenWeiss,galatius_modp}.
-On the other hand, we know almost nothing of the homology outside of the stable range, except that there has to be a lot of it.
-Explicit computations of the homology of $\cM_g^{1,n}$ for low $g$ and $n$ are helpful to inform and test conjectures about the general structure of the homology of moduli spaces.
+Much is known about the homology of $\cM_g^{1,n}$ and much is unknown about it.
+Harer stability tells us $H_*(\cM_g^{1,n})$ stabilizes as $g \to \infty$ \cite{Harer_stable, wahlmcg}; as a consequence of homological stability for configuration spaces it also stabilizes as $n \to \infty$.
+The Madsen-Weiss theorem gives the stable homology \cite{MadsenWeiss,galatius_modp} (see \cite{BodigheimerTillmann} for the increasing the number of punctures).
+Less is known outside of the stable range; explicit computations of $H_*(\cM_g^{1,n})$ for low $g$ and $n$ can help inform and test conjectures about the homology of moduli spaces.

 The computation of the homology of moduli spaces using radial slit configurations, or the closely related parallel slit configurations, is a long-term project of B\"odigheimer and his students.
 The first example of this is Ehrenfried's thesis \cite{ehrenfried} where he computes $\cM_2^{1,0}$.
-See \cite{abhau} for a report of the computations of the integral homology of $\cM_g^{1,n}$ for $2g+n \leq 5$ using parallel slits.

-An example of an explicit computation of the homology of moduli spaces using fat graphs is given in \cite{godinunstable}.
-There Godin computes the integral homology of the $\cM_g^{1,0}$ for $g=1,2$ and $\cM_{g}^{2,0}$ for $g=1$.
+See \cite{abhau} for computations of the integral homology of $\cM_g^{1,n}$ for $2g+n \leq 5$ using parallel slits.
+An example of an explicit computation using fat graphs is \cite{godinunstable}, in which Godin computes the integral homology of $\cM_g^{1,0}$ for $g=1,2$ and $\cM_{g}^{2,0}$ for $g=1$.